CSCI 1101 – Computer Keyboarding

-Students will learn introductory concepts in 2 dimensional computer animation, as related to the Adobe Flash software program.
-Students will learn about the animation environment and workspace, timelines and frames, creating and editing graphic symbols, keyframe animation, tweening animation, and creating interactivity.
+Students will learn introductory concepts in 2 dimensional computer animation, as related to the Adobe Animate software program.
+Students will learn about the animation environment and workspace, timelines and frames, creating and editing graphic symbols, keyframe animation, tweening animation and creating interactivity.

 This course is an introductory course in using Adobe Dreamweaver.
 Students will learn about planning, design, development, accessibility, and creating interactive Web sites.